Open House Mystery Parties

 As you progress through the steps in this online escape room series, there are a few things you can do to ensure the best experience.

-#1 Use the same email address throughout the escape room series.
+Use your same email address in the web forms throughout the escape room series.

 We may send you hints or reminders to keep you on track, and it could be confusing if you start getting these messages in more than one email box.

 If you need to change the email address you’d like to use, before entering the new address in a web form, use the “Update your profile” link at the bottom of any email we’ve sent you.

 Throughout this escape room, you’ll find PDFs with interactive form fields.
 The interactivity built into these forms will only work properly if you open them with Adobe Reader on a desktop computer.

 The web-based portions of the escape room will still display and function on a mobile device, but mobile users should keep a couple of things in mind:

 #1 Avoid the temptation to use the Back button in your mobile browser.
 You should always be able to find an x in the top right and/or a big “close” button at the bottom to get you back where you want to be.

 #2 Without access to the interactivity in the PDFs, you’ll want to have some paper and pencil handy to track your inventory and work through the puzzles.